-I like to see the radiologist's report.
-I don't feel confident with a patient coming back to me and saying, I've been to the hospital and they told me everything was fine.
-If I strongly suspect cauda equina syndrome, I'd like to see a bladder scan and an MRI report that convinces me that that that's not the case.
+I like to see the radiologists report.
+I don't feel confident with a patient coming back to me and saying I've been to the hospital and they told me everything was fine.
+If I strongly suspect quarter kind of syndrome, I'd like to see a bladder scan and an MRI report that convinces me that that that's not the case.

-Yeah, patients commonly would let us have the radiology reports after they've been in for whatever the investigation is, I don't think I've ever seen a patient bring in a bladder scan report.

-No, but they'll often leave the hospital with a discharge letter, which will have whatever investigations and tests they've had will be annotated, and they would annotate that there was a bladder scan with a negative finding.
+Yeah, patients commonly would let us have the radiology reports after they've been in for whatever the investigation is, I don't think I've ever seen a patient bringing a bladder scan report, never they'll often leave the hospital with a discharge letter, which will have whatever investigations and tests they've had will be annotated, and they would annotate that there was a bladder scan with a negative findings.

-So in terms of safety and practice, from our point of view, it's quite sensible to ask for that discharge letter, which is perhaps something people don't often do.

-No, so if your patient is coming back to you for a follow up post referral for query cauda equina, it's always worth saying to them, can you bring any documentation from the hospital, particularly your discharge letter?
+So in terms of safety and practice, from from our point of view, it's quite sensible to ask for that discharge letter, which is perhaps something people don't often yes, they routinely do and no, so if your patient is coming back to you for a follow up post referral for query CT require, it's always worth saying to them, can you bring any any documentation from the hospital particularly your discharge letter?

-Lisa has said, could James show us on an MRI image a disk compressing the cauda equina?
-I'm not sure that we have one.

-We had one we back here.
+Lisa has said could James show us on an MRI image a disk compressing the quarter require?
+I'm not sure that we have one that we had one we have here, illustrative.